Kristi Noem: 2020 presidential endorsement

-2024 presidential election
+2024 presidential endorsement

 Noem endorsed Trump in the 2024 Republican Party presidential primaries in September 2023, at a rally hosted for him in Rapid City, South Dakota.
 Trump invited her to appear with him at a March 2024 rally in Vandalia, Ohio.

 During Trump's 2024 presidential campaign, commentators suggested that Noem was a potential running mate for Trump.
 In September 2023, when asked on Newsmax if she would agree to serve as Trump's running mate, Noem responded that she would "in a heartbeat".
 At the February 2024 CPAC conference, Noem tied with Vivek Ramaswamy as attendees' top choice for Trump's running mate, with each receiving 15% of the vote in a straw poll.
 Also that month, Trump acknowledged that Noem was one of the names on his shortlist to be his running mate.
 In March 2024, CNN reported that Noem was one of four people Trump had shown increased interest in selecting as his running mate.

 In April 2024, insiders said that her odds of being selected as Trump's running mate had waned due to her stance on abortion and the revelation in her book No Going Back that she shot and killed her pet dog and a goat.
 It was noted that "additions, subtractions and the emergence of dark-horse candidates remain possible", but on June 5, NBC News reported that Noem was no longer on Trump's shortlist of running mates.

+Autobiographical debates

+In April 2024, pre-release excerpts of Noem's second autobiography, No Going Back, were widely debated, criticized, and condemned.
+In the chapter "Bad Day to Be a Goat", Noem recounts that she brought her family's 14-month-old female wirehaired pointer, Cricket, along for a pheasant hunt with guests at her family's hunting lodge.
+Expecting Cricket to emulate the older, trained, dogs on the hunt, Noem instead felt that Cricket ruined the hunt by "chasing all those birds and having the time of her life".
+After the dog killed several chickens that day, Noem decided Cricket was "dangerous" and "untrainable", and shot the dog dead in a gravel pit.
+She then killed her family's male goat, which she said was "disgusting, musky, rancid".

+Noem initially responded that "tough decisions like this happen all the time on a farm", and later said the incident occurred 20 years ago and that "the fake news ... put the worst spin" on the story, as Cricket was a "working dog" that "came to us from a family who had found her way too aggressive ... a responsible owner does what they need to do".
+The story led to bipartisan criticism of Noem, and doubt that Trump would choose her as his vice-presidential running mate intensified.
+A fundraising dinner for Noem in Colorado scheduled for May 4 was canceled after the group and the hotel hosting the event received death threats.